zengbing15/lumos_doc/docs/preparation/createaccount.md

     $ ckb miner -C devnet
     ```

-  - If the CKB node is installed by Tippy, specify **Block Assembler Lock Arg** in the Edit Chain form with the `lock_arg` of the account.
+  - If the CKB node is installed by Tippy, specify **Block Assembler Lock Arg** in the Edit Chain form with the `lock_arg` of the account. (to be updated)

     After the miner is specified, restart the CKB node and start the CKB miner on the Tippy dashboard.